Syncinus/Project_Cubes/README.md

 # Project Cubes

 A three-dimensionial third person shooter game in which you fight enemy cubes, <br>
 power up, and become the strongest cube there is.
-Currently in active development.
 <br>
 <br>
 Controls: <br>